 Thus, “The Always with Me Foundation” was created!
 I’ll admit, the thought of running my own non-profit was scary.
 I never thought I could be someone that could inspire others.
 I was just a wife and mother in my eyes!
 Once again, Sabrina proved me wrong!
 Just like that, I found the perfect board of directors and have gotten an amazing response!

 We will also provide expecting mothers the education they need on postpartum depression.
-What others don’t understand is that PPD is way more common than we think!
+What others don’t understand is that PPD or any other maternal mental illness is way more common than we think!
 1 in 7 mothers will experience postpartum depression and it does not matter if you’ve had a mental illness background or not.
 It can happen to anyone!
 This is why we need to teach mothers where to go when they need help.
-Our goal is to build a sisterhood!
-No one has to suffer alone!
+Motherhood can be so lonely.
+That is why we are passionate about building a sisterhood in motherhood.
+No one has to go through this journey alone.

 This is just a few of the projects we are planning for the foundation!
 Please join us in our movement!
 With your help, we can change the way society looks at Mothers!
 We can finally normalize PPD and get rid of the stigma!
 We don’t need to lose any more mothers and babies to this awful illness!